Isaac Pressnell, MFA

 Division Chair, Associate Professor of English

-When school’s out, I spend my time traveling and backpacking, sometimes on my own and sometimes with buddies, such as our dean, Brian White, with whom I’ve spent many isolated days in the mountains of Utah.
+When school is out, I spend my time traveling and backpacking, sometimes with my wife, Raquel, and sometimes with some of my colleagues.
 Perhaps my greatest summer achievement was hiking a 500-mile stretch of the Appalachian Trail over the course of a month, starting in Vermont and finishing at the northern terminus of the trail at the top of Mt.
 Katahdin in Maine.
+Raquel and I also often spend a chunk of our summer in Rio de Janeiro, Brazil with her family.

 Briggs Hall, Rm 17